 - The LDS Priesthood Restoration

 - The Book of Abraham

 - Race/Skin Color

 - The LGBT Mormon Experience

 - Women in Mormonism

 Honoring Existing Resources: As few today can dedicate hundreds of hours to navigating countless websites, books, blogs and private chat groups, our intent is to aggregate the fruits of our labors into a single place – to share the answers we found.
 This project attempts to honor, stand beside, and build upon the incredible resources already created to explore Mormonism, including: UT Lighthouse Ministry, MormonThink, CES Letter, and Letter for my Wife.

-Feedback: While the framework of most essays is largely complete, we would deeply value your feedback on tone, content, length, sources, etc. as each topic develops.
-Comments can be made on each essay, as suggestions will be considered to improve the final draft.
-Please email us at firstname.lastname@example.org with any comments or questions.
+Feedback: While the framework of the core essays is largely complete, various editors remain actively engaged in the early stages of an ongoing work in progress; many updates and improvements will be made.
+We value your feedback on tone, content, length, sources, etc. as each topic develops.
+Please feel welcome to email us at firstname.lastname@example.org with any comments or questions.